In the event of an emergency...

 - Students should check or modify their emergency contact data by logging into Self Service Banner (SSB) and navigating to the “About You” section.
 Students should contact the Registrar’s Office if additional assistance is needed.

-- Students with disabilities should contact Disability Services if additional assistance is needed.
+- Students with disabilities should contact Accessibility Resources if additional assistance is needed.

 - Faculty and staff should check and modify their emergency contact data via the “Personal Information” section in Self Service Banner (SSB).
 Faculty and staff should contact Human Resources if additional assistance is needed.